IP-Arxiv/fabric/README.md

 ```
 Fabric reuses chaincode images, which have the same name and version.
 We have to remove those if we deploy a chaincode with the same name and version, which has been previously deployed by using `docker system prune -a` or deleting the docker images manually `docker rmi {IMAGE}`.

+## Known problems

+* Standard ubuntu-packaged docker-compose does not yet support version '3.7' of the .yml.
+Set to '3'.